vedantpalit/WellDunn/README.md

+## WellDunn: On the Robustness and Explainability of Language Models and Large Language Models in Identifying Wellness Dimensions

 This is the official repository for our work **"WellDunn: On the Robustness and Explainability of Language Models and Large Language Models in Identifying Wellness Dimensions"**, accepted in the BlackBox NLP Workshop at EMNLP 2024.

 You can read the full paper on [arXiv](https://arxiv.org/abs/2406.12058).